sequinstream/sequin/README.md

 ## What is Sequin?

 Sequin is an open source message stream built on Postgres.
-It's like Kafka, but is built on Postgres to give you more flexibility with less operational overhead.
+It's like Kafka, but its Postgres foundation gives you more flexibility with less operational overhead.

-Sequin runs as a stateless Docker container that sits in front of any Postgres database.
-It comes with a CLI, HTTP interface, and ability to pull changes from any Postgres table into a stream.
+Sequin runs as a stateless Docker container in front of any Postgres database.
+It comes with a CLI, HTTP interface, and the ability to pull changes from any Postgres table into a stream.

 ### Stream not a queue